Why I am Still a Christian

 Jesus and the Resurrection

-What is commonly accepted among all careful scholars of history is that a man Jesus lived in the Middle East in the first century.
+What is commonly accepted among all careful scholars of history is that a man Jesus of Nazareth lived in the Middle East in the first century.
 The documentation of this Jesus is one of the best for all ancient figures.

 Eyewitness accounts about Jesus were recorded by a number of his contemporaries.
 These independent writings were collected into an anthology which we call the Bible’s New Testament (NT).
 Other historians of that era corroborate these accounts.
 This historical evidence for Jesus meets or exceeds the documentation of most other figures from history.
 Because of this, modern historians (many of them not even Christian) are convinced that Jesus was a real historical figure.